 - Collaboration — People work together to solve problems.
 People share knowledge openly and collaborate with people from other roles (e.g. engineering, QA, design, UX, support).

 - Respect — People respect the people they work with regardless of their role.
-People respect users of the software they develop.
-The company respects the roles of the technical team.
+Peers can be honest with each other.

-The following will excite me about your organization.
+The following are above and beyond and will excite me even more about your organization.

 - Support for employees using company time for enrichment like professional development, open source contributions, 20% time, community outreach.